drakefys2019/labs/_projects/lab5/lab5.md

 ![Audio Log 1](captures/audio_log_1.jpg#capture)

-<span style="color: blue">Do you feel your approach to puzzle solutions in this area is dictated by the environment, or is your approach your own?</span>
+<span style="color: blue">Group Discussion: Do you feel your approach to puzzle solutions in this area is dictated by the environment, or is your approach your own?</span>

 ### [Rabindranath Tagore](https://www.nobelprize.org/prizes/literature/1913/tagore/biographical/)